pixlee/ios-sdk-carthage/README.md

 ## Dependencies

-Compilation of the application currently requires XCode 10 or lower.
+Due to a current issue with the AFNetworking library, compilation of the application currently requires XCode 10 or lower.

 If compiling with XCode 11 or higher, these instructions must be executed: